skip to main content

 In line with statutory safeguarding guidance, the college has a designated safeguarding team.
 We offer a listening ear, support and advice with issues such as abuse, bereavement, mental health issues, unplanned pregnancy, homelessness, relationship breakdown, gender change and or any concern a student may have during their time at college.

-If you would like to arrange an appointment with our safeguarding team, please call 028 7127 8709.
+To arrange an appointment with our safeguarding team, please call 028 7127 8709.

-In line with statutory safeguarding guidance, the College has a designated safeguarding team.
+• In line with statutory safeguarding guidance, the College has a designated safeguarding team.
 This group of colleagues work closely together to provide effective safeguarding and pastoral support interventions for all students at the College.

 If College staff or students have any concerns about a student they should contact the Safeguarding Officer: